 Why so complicated?
 On the one hand, people sometimes only figure things out at the beginning in a more complex kind of way, through some initial inkling from some partial perspective, and maybe they don't see the simpler insight until later, or not at all.
 On the other hand, complexity serves the interests of a professional class, as it supports their job security by keeping out competitors, and holding down their customers, who could otherwise figure out for themselves how to do that professional service, including lawyers, plumbers, doctors, and as it turns out, medieval logicians.Aristotle, the greatest thinker in history, was considered, more or less, the beginning and end of all knowledge for thousands of years.

-Aristotle wrote on subjects I too find interesting, including biology, physics, metaphysics, poetry, ethics, psychology, linguistics, economics, and logic (links are to some of my efforts in those areas; wonderful!), but his works are comprehensive, and definitive, for scholars up until the Renaissance.
+Aristotle wrote on subjects I too find interesting, including biology, physics, metaphysics, poetry, ethics, psychology, linguistics, economics, logic, and even humor, where Aristotle's name is in my own first sentence (links are to some of my efforts in those areas; wonderful!), but his works are comprehensive, and definitive, for scholars up until the Renaissance.